 - Usually include in-service training sessions for teachers to learn how clay can be used to teach academic ideas, and a tour of the Clay Center during the residency (if within time and budget constraints).

 - Provide opportunities for children to learn an accessible and rewarding art form; successful residency experiences can have a positive effect on children’s performance in other areas.

 Scheduling and Prices

 Do you want to see NCC’s ClayToGo program at your child’s school for a multi-week residency or after-school program?
-Northern Clay Center is now accepting reservations for winter and spring of 2017.
+Northern Clay Center is now accepting reservations for the upcoming school year.
 Schedule a residency, demonstration, or clay event!
 Contact us to learn more about setting up a program to meet your needs.
 Thanks to the generous support from several individual, corporate, and foundation donors, NCC is able to provide matching funds to qualified organizations to help offset the costs of these clay activities.

 (assumes up to 200 students or 8 classes of 25)

 - 5 contact hours per class over a 3 – 6-week period, in which students create one to two small projects and learn basic handbuilding and glazing techniques

 - 2- or 3- hour in-service training session for participating faculty and parent volunteers

 - Student and faculty tour of the Clay Center, to see the exhibition and sales galleries, artists’ studios, kiln and classroom areas, and a potter’s wheel demonstration

 Upon completion of the residency, selected students receive a complimentary scholarship for one of the Center’s summer clay camps.